StevePro7/PlatformerSMS/README_Notes.md

 Note: game complete screen has the "Flicky" game over music from SMS Power!
 <br />
 <br />
-Reference to original Platformer starter kit from Microsoft can be found here:
+//Reference to original Platformer starter kit from Microsoft can be found here:
 <br />
 https://www.absurdtrivia.com/trivia/the-simpsons